thecodechemist99/borgsnap/README.md

 # borgsnap - Backups using ZFS snapshots, borg, and (optionally) rsync.net

-*This fork adds COMPRESS variable to specify Borg compression method and RECURSIVE for recursive ZFS snapshot support*
+*This fork adds

+* COMPRESS variable to specify Borg compression method
+* RECURSIVE for recursive ZFS snapshot support*
+* BASEDIR - set cache/config folders

 *If RECURSIVE=true, borgsnap will create recursive ZFS snapshots for all nominated FS filesystems.
 Each child filesystem snapshot will be mounted